 . . .then I remembered seeing the idea on Good Morning America to make flavored coffee drinks in a slow cooker. . . .

 . . .then I thought it would be fun to combine two of my favorite Starbucks latte flavors: maple (which they no longer offer, boo-hoo) and pumpkin spice.

-So, my yummy friends, that is the rambling path that lead me to create this recipe for Maple Pumpkin Spice Lattes.
-I've played around with the ingredients for the past few days, and have finally settled on this version.
+So, that is the rambling path that lead me to create this recipe for Maple Pumpkin Spice Lattes.
+After playing around with the ingredients, I have finally settled on this version.
 I may have consumed a little more caffeine than usual in the tasting process, so maybe I'll have enough of a buzz to avoid dozing off on the couch tonight.
 Okay.
 Not likely.
 I'm a couch dozer.
 Can't help it.